 Will Apple keep an exclusive lock on The Beatles online?
 Will they disappear from the iTunes Store in 2011?
 It's hard to say, but sales from the deal could reach $100 million or more [source: Satariano and Fixmer].
 If that's true, The Beatles and Apple Inc. could have found harmony at long last.

-For more on iTunes and related topics, follow the long and winding road to the links on the next page.
+For more on iTunes and related topics, follow the long and winding road to the links below.